This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 Phone and broadband

-Call data records, such as who contacted you, who you contacted, when the contact took place, and call duration;
+Call data records, such as who you contacted, when the contact took place, and call duration; to identify you when you call our Customer Service number;

 Data required to rate the risk of the insurance product you choose, such as information about your house and household (such as number of occupants), joint policy holders’ possessions, and your claims history;